guillermooo/sublime-undocs/source/reference/commands.rst

  	XXX

  **next_result**
- 	Find next captured result.
+ 	Advance to the next captured result.

  **prev_result**
- 	Find next captured result.
+ 	Move to the previous captured result.

  **toggle_setting**
  	Toggles the value of a boolean setting.